wswddl/ip/docs/README.md

 ## Adding todo : `todo`

-- Add todo task which only consist of a description
+- Add todo task which only consist of a description.
 - The task will be added to the task list with a tag `T`.

 Format:
 `todo <task description>`

 Example:
-- `todo be happy`
+`todo be happy`

 Outcome:
 `be happy` task is added to the task list with a tag `T`